SkillsUnion/tamkeen-software/docs/1-frontend/javascript-2/es6-common-syntax.md

 ## Template Literals

-Rocket strongly suggests using template literals for more concise string interpolation.
+We strongly suggest using template literals for more concise string interpolation.
 This will help your code be more concise and readable.

 Old way: string concatenation